link1905/system-design-101/content/docs/web-service/service-cluster.md

 Probably, the {{< term mq >}} becomes a dangerous {{< term spof >}},
 requiring it to be highly available and fault-tolerant.

-{{< term av >}} is the key success of an excellent system, we will discuss more about it on the [System Scaling](System-Scaling.md) topic.
+{{< term ha >}} is a cornerstone of well-designed systems.
+It ensures that components stay cohesive internally while remaining independent of one another.
+We’ll explore this concept further in the [System Scaling](system-scaling.md) topic.

 ## Cluster Types

 Basically, service clusters are categorized into two types: {{< term sl >}} and {{< term sf >}}.

-- Stateless services only contain logic and not store state between requests.
+- Stateless services only contain logic and do not store state between requests.
 - Stateful services **store state** and make requests relate to each other.

 ### Stateless Service